Rene Magtubo: House of Representatives of the Philippines (1998–2007)

-Upon the assassination of Sanlakas founder Popoy Lagman on February 6, 2001, Magtubo took over as chairman of Partido ng Manggagawang Pilipino; the organization's party-list (Partido ng Manggagawa) was established on the day of Lagman's funeral on February 12, in the same location of the assassination.
+Upon the assassination of Sanlakas founder Popoy Lagman on February 6, 2001, Magtubo took over as chairman of Partido ng Manggagawang Pilipino.
+The party-list Partido ng Manggagawa was established on the day of Lagman's funeral on February 12, in the same location of the assassination.
 In the aftermath of the EDSA III riots that occurred on May 1, 2001, Magtubo and BMP secretary-general Leody de Guzman, both of whom were PM nominees in the party-list election, led the Partido ng Manggagawa in protesting Arroyo's declaration of a state of rebellion in Metro Manila.
 In July 2003, Magtubo and six other party-list candidates in the 2001 election were proclaimed as congressmen upon a ruling by the Supreme Court, gaining a congressional seat as the party-list representative of Partido ng Manggagawa.

 In October 2003, Magtubo and six other congressmen walked out of a speech by US President George W. Bush before the Batasan in opposition to his country's invasion of Iraq.
 In the same month, an impeachment complaint against Chief Justice Davide was initially signed by Magtubo and Sanlakas party-list representative Jose Virgilio Bautista, but they later withdrew their signatures along with four other legislators due to the apparent partisanship of the complaint.

 After the Hello Garci scandal was reported in June 2005, Magtubo led rallies calling for Arroyo to step down as president and for a transitional government to take her place to hold new national elections, stating that it is "not just because of the 'Garci' tapes or the 'jueteng' scandal.
 She's been in power for four years, and she has implemented anti-worker policies."
 After some reluctance, he later signed the amended impeachment complaint initially filed by lawyer Oliver Lozano against President Arroyo in June, stating that while his partylist considered the impeachment to lack any solution for oppression and poverty, they still respected the constitutional process.